-Britain funds around 30% of the training courses that run at the International Peace Support Training Centre, ranging from IED disposal to promoting females in peacekeeping roles.
+Britain funds around 30% of the training courses that run at the International Peace Support Training Centre, ranging from disposal of improvised explosive devices (IEDs), to promoting females in peacekeeping roles.

 It is this training, and the difficulties women face in conflict, that the Defence Secretary has as a priority.

 Mr Williamson then flew north to Nanyuki, where the British Army has trained around six times a year for the last ten years on eight-week-long exercises.

 After a meeting with Kenya’s Defence Minister, Gavin Williamson confirmed to land managers that licences were being renewed.

-This was a flying visit for Gavin Williamson, though his African adventure continues beyond Kenya to Somalia and Ethiopia.
+This was a flying visit for the Defence Secretary, though his African adventure continues beyond Kenya to Somalia and Ethiopia.